Dosage Form: capsule, liquid filled

 CARCINOGENESIS, MUTAGENESIS, IMPAIRMENT OF FERTILITY

 No long-term animal studies have been performed to evaluate the drug's potential in these areas.

-Caution should be exercised when Ergocalciferol capsules are administered to a nursing woman.
+Caution should be exercised when Ergocalciferol is administered to a nursing woman.
 In a mother given large doses of vitamin D, 25-hydroxycholecalciferol appeared in the milk and caused hypercalcemia in her child.
 Monitoring of the infant's serum calcium concentration is required in that case (Goldberg, 1972).

 Pediatric doses must be individualized (see DOSAGE AND ADMINISTRATION).

 Clinical studies of Ergocalciferol capsules, USP did not include sufficient numbers of subjects aged 65 and over to determine whether they respond differently from younger subjects.
 Other reported clinical experience has not identified differences in responses between the elderly and younger patients.
 A few published reports have suggested that the absorption of orally administered vitamin D may be attenuated in elderly compared to younger individuals.
 In general, dose selection for an elderly patient should be cautious, usually starting at the low end of the dosing range, reflecting the greater frequency of decreased hepatic, renal, or cardiac function, and of concomitant disease or other drug therapy.

 Hypervitaminosis D is characterized by effects on the following organ system:

 Renal: Impairment of renal function with polyuria, nocturia, polydipsia, hypercalciuria, reversible azotemia, hypertension, nephrocalcinosis, generalized vascular calcification, or irreversible renal insufficiency which may result in death.